 - If you migrated from Joomla!
 2.5 to 3.x in the past, there may be some leftover extensions that need to be cleaned up.
 The following are older 2.5 or 3.x extensions that need to be uninstalled before updating to Joomla 4:

 - Bluestork Administrator Template

-- When it comes to templates, uninstall all core frontend or backend templates except Protostar and Beez3 (frontend templates) and Isis or Hathor (administrator templates).
-NOTE: Protostar is NOT compatible with Joomla 4.
+- When it comes to templates, uninstall all core Frontend or Backend templates except Protostar and Beez3 (site templates) and Isis or Hathor (Administrator templates).
+Note Protostar is not compatible with Joomla 4.
 Upon migration it will disappear.
 You'll need to have one template selected as "default" and you can use Protostar or Beez3.
 Protostar will disappear upon migration to Joomla 4.x.

 - If you come across other files that need to be uninstalled, please add them to this page.
 This is a wiki so anyone can add to the page.
 Thank you in advance for your service.

 - You will notice the tags for whether an extension is compatible or not.
 These tags generally tell a true story if they say No or Yes.
 If they say “Missing Compatibility Tag” it means that the extension developer didn’t use a tag in their extension so we don’t know if it is or isn’t compatible with Joomla 4.
 Talk to the developer to verify.